jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide.md

 * Creation of SRv6 data plane support on Amsterdam and Rome

 ## Jalapeno Overview
-Project Jalapeno combines existing open source tools with some new stuff we've developed into an infrastructure platform intended to enable development of "Cloud Native Network Services" (CNNS).
-Think of it as applying microservices architecture and concepts to SDN: give developers the ability to quickly and easily build microservice control planes (CNNS) on top of a common data collection and warehousing infrastructure (Jalapeno).
+Project Jalapeno combines existing open source tools with some new stuff we've developed into a data collection and warehousing infrastructure intended to enable development of SDN or network service applications.
+Think of it as applying microservices architecture and concepts to SDN: give developers the ability to quickly and easily build microservice control planes on top of a common data collection and warehousing infrastructure.
 More information on Jalapeno can be found at the Jalapeno Git repository: [LINK](https://github.com/cisco-open/jalapeno/blob/main/README.md)

 ### Jalapeno Architecture and Data Flow
 ![jalapeno_architecture](https://github.com/cisco-open/jalapeno/blob/main/docs/diagrams/jalapeno_architecture.png)